Home Hospice Care

 - Help the patient cope with the emotional and spiritual aspects of dying

-- Provides medication and equipment to keep the patient comfortable
+- Provide medication and equipment to keep the patient comfortable

-- Teach family members to help with the patient’s care
+- Teach family members to assist with the patient’s care

-- Transition the patient from home hospice care to inpatient hospice care if pain becomes too difficult to manage or caregivers need respite time
+- Transition the patient from home hospice care to inpatient hospice care if pain and symptoms become too difficult to manage or caregivers need respite time

 - Provide support and counseling to surviving family and friends